tldr-pages/tldr/pages/common/glab-mr.md

 `glab mr diff`

-- Approve the merge request of the current branch:
+- Approve the merge request for the current branch:

 `glab mr approve`